wongtoki/A-star-Snake/README.md

 # A* Snake
-A snake game using A* algorithm to play by itself.
+A snake game using A* algorithm to play by itself.</br>
+Made with Unity.